 Mr. Sudbin has an ongoing exclusive recording contract with the Swedish label BIS, with numerous solo CD’s already released featuring, to date, repertoire by Scarlatti, Haydn, Chopin, Scriabin (awarded the MIDEM Classical Award for best solo instrument CD at Cannes), Rachmaninoff and Liszt/Saint-Saëns/Ravel.
 He has recorded with Sao Paulo Symphony, Singapore Symphony and the Bergen Philharmonic, with Andrew Litton conducting the Scriabin Piano Concerto and Medtner Piano Concerto No. 3 (released in 2015).

+In 2014-15, he debuted in Mexico, performing Tchaikovsky’s Piano Concerto with the Jalisco Philharmonic.
 In the 2008-09 season, Yevgeny Sudbin embarked on recording (for BIS) the complete cycle of Beethoven piano concertos with the Minnesota Orchestra under Osmo Vänskä.
 The first and second releases, Concertos Nos.
 4 and 5, and Piano Concerto No. 3, coupled with the Mozart Concerto No. 24.
 Both have received great critical acclaim.
 The cycle will be completed with the final CD of Beethoven’s Piano Concertos Nos.
 1 and 2, currently scheduled to be recorded with Finland’s Tapiola Sinfonietta under Osmo Vänskä.

 Future engagements include concerts and recording projects with the Tapiola Sinfonetta and Osmo Vänskä as well as the BBC Symphony and Sakari Oramo, a tour of Australia with the Australian Chamber Orchestra and extensive touring in North America.
 He also returns to many recital stages, including the International Piano Series at Queen Elizabeth Hall, Berlin Piano Festival and Serate Musicali (Milan).